 Easterly’s pamphlet does an excellent job of covering the history and development in Japan, and the why’s and wherefores of the manufacture of these interesting historical pieces.
 If you have an interest in World War II, Japan, and machine guns, this is a pamphlet you should own.
-We highly recommend a visit the his website as well; www.dragonsoffire.com
+We highly recommend a visit to his website as well: www.dragonsoffire.com

 Available on his website for $26 including shipping in the US.

 |This article first appeared in Small Arms Review V12N9 (June 2009)|